Wrist Pain Relief · Liverpool City Centre

 Wrist sprain

-Ligament injury, typically from a fall, sudden impact, or twisting injury.
-Pain, swelling, and stiffness in the days following.
+Ligament injury, typically from a fall, sudden impact, or twisting.
+Pain, swelling, and stiffness in the days after.
 Most resolve well with the right rehab.

 Ganglion cysts

 Fluid-filled lumps, most often on the back of the wrist.
 Often painless but can cause discomfort or restrict movement.
-Most don't need surgery.
+Most do not need surgery.

 Our approach

 Wrist treatment lives or dies on diagnosis.
-Treat carpal tunnel like tendinopathy and you'll get nowhere.
-Treat a TFCC injury like a sprain and it'll drag on for months.
+Treat carpal tunnel like tendinopathy and you will get nowhere.
+Treat a TFCC injury like a sprain and it will drag on for months.
 We spend the time at the start to get this right.

 Accurate diagnosis

-A thorough physical assessment of the wrist, hand, and forearm, with specific tests to differentiate between nerve, tendon, ligament, and joint causes.
-We refer for imaging when it'll change the plan.
+A thorough assessment of the wrist, hand, and forearm, with specific tests to differentiate between nerve, tendon, ligament, and joint causes.
+We refer for imaging when it will change the plan.

 Hands-on plus loading